aichung/cnichallenge_stub/README.rst

 6. Log onto your DockerHub account and create a new repository with automated build.
    In 'Account Settings' -> 'Linked Accounts', connect your GitHub account to DockerHub.

    Then back in your DockerHub home, click the ``Create Repository +``  button.
 The website page will walk you through setting up the automated build.
-When prompted for the GitHub repository that you’d like to use for the automated build select the pl-cni_challenge repository that you just forked/cloned.
-Name the Docker repository ${cni_challenge_DockerRepo} and make it Public.
+When prompted for the GitHub repository that you’d like to use for the automated build select the pl-cnichallenge_stub repository that you just forked/cloned.
+Name the Docker repository ${cnichallenge_DockerRepo} and make it Public.

    **It is extremely important that you tag your automatically built docker image with an appropriate version number based on your GitHub tags**.
+      Do not delete the default build rule that is already in place, this handles the 'latest' tag for pulling the most recent Docker image.
    Create a new build rule by clicking the ``BUILD RULES +``  button.
-A good rule good be **Source type:** ``Tag``, **Source:** ``/^[0-9.]+$/`` and **Docker Tag:** ``version-{sourceref}``.
+A good rule would be **Source type:** ``Tag``, **Source:** ``/^[0-9.]+$/`` and **Docker Tag:** ``version-{sourceref}``.

-   Do not delete the default build rule that is already in place, this handles the 'latest' tag for pulling the most recent Docker image.

    Click ``Create && Build``  button to finish the setup and trigger the automated build.
-   For more information on Automated Builds, please visit https://docs.docker.com/docker-hub/builds/.

-   After the build has completed, the ``cni_challenge`` bare bones example is now available as a Docker image to be pulled from your DockerHub.
-The link to it will be ${your_Docker_account name}/${cni_challenge_DockerRepo}.
+   After the build has completed, the ``cnichallenge_stub`` bare bones example is now available as a Docker image to be pulled from your DockerHub.
+The link to it will be ${your_Docker_account name}/${cnichallenge_DockerRepo}.

+   ***${your_Docker_account name}/${cnichallenge_DockerRepo} is the link to copy in our Challenge Evaluation Portal***

 Description
 -----------